MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

 Drawing Logs
 ============

-When performing drawing operations, it may happen that the VEE port reports incidents that occurred during a drawing to the application.
+When performing drawing operations, the VEE port may report incidents that occurred during a drawing to the application.
-To do so, graphics contexts hold flags that can be set by the VEE port and read by the application.
+Graphics contexts enable this by holding flags that can be set by the VEE port and read by the application.

 Usage overview
 --------------

 When the VEE port needs to report an incident, it will set *drawing log flags* in the graphics context describing its nature.
 The application will then be able to read the flag values to know if an incident occurred.
-This is meant to help the developer to debug the application if it does not display what is expected.
+This mechanism is meant to help the developer to debug the application if it does not display what is expected.
 See :ref:`section.veeport.ui.drawings.drawing_logs` for more information on setting drawing log flags in the VEE port.

-Incidents are split in two categories:
+Incidents are split into two categories:

 * *Warnings* are *non-critical* incidents that the application developer may ignore.
   When such an incident is reported, the flags are set in the graphics context so that the application can read them.